pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Kaypro.md

 #  Kaypro

 The Kaypro computers are CP/M compatible, so the [same base library](Platform---CPM) can be used, but extra functionalities are available.
-Library extras include the graphics support for '84 models (160x100).
+Library extras include the graphics support for '84 models (160x100) and '83 models (80x50).

 ### Command Line